sofia5/beer-lovers-codetest/README.md

 ## Comments

-- The search and filtering, searches/filters the whole beer dataset (sending new requests with search parameters).
+- The filtering, filters the whole beer dataset (sending new requests with search parameters).

+- The search, searches through fetched data.
+It's possible to search the entire data set, but to my knowledge only certain parts like beer_name (and not e.g. beer_description), and I'm not sure how to search within multiple fields at once (match against both e.g. beer_name and beer_yeast)

 - The API does not contain meta data such as "total number of pages" or "total number of beers", therefore it's difficult to know the number of pages to include.
 To have some kind of pagination I decided to fetch (at most) 80 items and divide them in to pages of 25 items.
 I know this isn't the optimal solution.